Woodbury, Orange County, New York: Political representation

-and in the 99th State Assembly District is represented by Colin Schmitt (R - New Windsor).
+and in the 99th State Assembly District is represented by Christopher Eachus.
 Skoufis' election in 2012, marked the first time since 1984, that Woodbury was represented by a Democrat in the Assembly and the first time since 1930 a Woodbury resident has served in the Assembly.

 The community is split into three county legislative districts: the 1st District, represented by Michael Amo (I-Woodbury) (Amo switched from the Republican to the Independence Party in 2007); the 5th District, represented by Katherine Bonelli (R-Blooming Grove) and the 14th District, represented by Laurie Tautel (D-Highlands).

 The town is divided into ten election districts, each of which elects two enrolled individuals from the Republican, Democratic and Conservative parties to represent those enrolled voters in the three parties at local and county party caucuses.

 Town and village officials

 Town

 The town is governed by a board of four elected councilmen, elected for staggered four-year terms.
 Woodbury is governed under New York Town Law, by which the board holds executive and legislative powers.
 The day-to-day operations of the town are administered by a supervisor, elected for a two-year term.
 The supervisor also serves as a full voting member of (and chairs) the Town Board.
 The town voters also elect a town clerk, two town justices, a tax collector and a highway superintendent.
 Town elections are held on the Tuesday after the first Monday in November in odd-numbered calendar years.
 Elected officials take office the following January 1.

 Woodbury has been a town dominated by the Republican Party since its establishment.
 However, Democrats have now succeeded in securing a majority of the town's enrolled voters, and won majority control of the Town Board for the first time in over 20 years at the 2007 elections.
-From January 1, 2010 to December 31, 2011, no Republican served on the Town Board following the 2009 election – the first time in town history the board had no Republican member.
+From January 1, 2010, to December 31, 2011, no Republican served on the Town Board following the 2009 election – the first time in town history the board had no Republican member.
 However, in the 2011 town elections, the two Republican candidates for two council seats were elected.
 This put Republican representation back on the town board as of January 1, 2012.
-On January 1, 2015 Republicans took a majority on the town board when Ralph Caruso became Town Supervisor.
+On January 1, 2015, Republicans took a majority on the town board when Ralph Caruso became Town Supervisor.
 Republicans lost the majority in the 2015 elections when Supervisor Ralph Caruso and Councilman Marilyn Prestia were defeated.